Chung Eui-sun: Career

 From 2005 to 2009, Chung was the president of Kia Motors Corp, a subsidiary of Hyundai Motor, which owns 34% of Kia.
 According to Forbes, Chung is credited with the success of the Kia Cee'd in Europe along with the Soul and the Forte.

 In October 2020, Chung became chairman of Hyundai Motor Group, and his father, Chung Mong-Koo, honorary chairman.

 Chung is World Archery Asia president.
+He is currently on his fifth consecutive term as president.